jmrphy/media_civil_war/media_civil_war.md

-Simulations suggest that a .5 increase in the global mean TV density (an increase equal to two standard deviations above the mean yearly increase) would cause the number of civil wars to increase by an average of 0.9689, from 1.5175 to 2.4864.
+Simulations suggest that a .5 increase in the global mean TV density (an increase equal to two standard deviations above the mean yearly increase) would generate approximately one extra civil war per year on average (0.9689, from 1.5175 to 2.4864).

 \begin{table}[!htbp] \centering
   \caption{International-Level Regressions}